Test Optional Policy

 This change comes in response to an evolving academic climate where standardized test scores are no longer considered to be the best indicator of future academic success.
 Instead, our admissions counselors will focus on high school transcripts, writing samples, recommendations, and interviews—creating a well-rounded picture of the applicant.
 Our counselors are confident that the high school record is key to identifying a student’s academic preparedness and potential for success at Moravian.

-Moravian College joins more than 1,000 accredited four-year colleges and universities in the United States that are now test-optional.
+Moravian University joins more than 1,000 accredited four-year colleges and universities in the United States that are now test-optional.

 How Test Optional Works